Wesley26/weather-App/README.md

 weather_App reached MVP (Minimum Viable Product) stage on April 7th, 2021. weather_App is a React Native app, built with Expo, compatible for both Android and iOS mobile devices.

+[Explore this app on Expo!](https://expo.io/@wesley26/projects/weather_App) Download the Expo Go app for your iOS or Android mobile device, create an account and/or log into an existing account, and follow the instructions at the given link.

 ## Main App Functions